 Tell your doctor if you or someone else in your family has a history of blood clots.
-Blood clots in the lungs and legs have been seen in patients taking INVEGA.
-Blood clots in the lungs can be fatal.
+Blood clots in the lungs and legs can occur with Invega.
+Blood clots in the lungs can result in death.

 - Tell your doctor if:

 Your doctor will need to assess whether you are at increased risk of a surgical complication (called 'Intraoperative Floppy Iris Syndrome'.
 You may be recommended to stop Invega temporarily leading up to your eye surgery